 Beeswax allows our customers to frequency cap on identifiers besides a Beeswax cookie ID (in Web environments) or a Device ID (in mobile app and/or Connected TV environments).
-This can include a full (non-truncated) IP Address or a Customer ID, both of which will be read from the bid request.
-Beeswax also supports using multiple IDs as a ‘fallback’ mechanism, including Customer ID, IP Address, and, for mobile app traffic, IDFV.
+This can include a full (non-truncated) IP Address, a Customer ID, or a Cross Device identifier, each of which will be read or mapped from the bid request.
+Beeswax also supports using multiple IDs as a ‘fallback’ mechanism.

 IP Address Frequency Capping

-In order to start frequency capping using IP Address, please ask your Account Manager (or reach out to email@example.com) to turn this functionality on for your Buzz Key.
+In order to start frequency capping using IP Address, please ask your Customer Success Manager to turn this functionality on for your Buzz Key.

 Once enabled a new option will be viewable at both the Line Item and Campaign levels called Frequency Cap ID Type.The Frequency Cap ID Type dropdown contains the following options: